-- 1. $\Box$ Full SSNs are not maintained in the system or by the project. - 2. ⊠ Full SSNs are maintained in the system or by the project and the following approved Fiscal Service uses of SSNs apply: - a) $\Box$ security background investigations; - b) $\Box$ interfaces with external entities that require the SSN; - c) $\Box$ a legal/statutory basis (e.g. where collection is expressly required by statute); - d) $\Box$ when there is no reasonable, alternative means for meeting business requirements; - e) $\Box$ statistical and other research purposes; - f) $\boxtimes$ delivery of government benefits, privileges, and services; - g) $\Box$ for law enforcement and intelligence purposes; - h) $\Box$ aging systems with technological limitations combined with funding limitations render impracticable system modifications or replacements to add privacy risk reduction tools (partial/truncated/redacted or masked SSNs); and - i) $\Box$ as a unique identifier for identity verification purposes. - 3. □ Full SSNs are maintained in the system or by the project and the following controls are put in place to reduce the risk that the SSN will be seen or used by someone who does not have a need to use the SSN in order to perform their official duties (check ALL that apply):
+1. ☑ Full SSNs are not maintained in the system or by the project.
+2. □ Full SSNs are maintained in the system or by the project and the following approved Fiscal Service uses of SSNs apply: a) □ security background investigations; b) □ interfaces with external entities that require the SSN; c) □ a legal/statutory basis (e.g. where collection is expressly required by statute); d) □ when there is no reasonable, alternative means for meeting business requirements; e) □ statistical and other research purposes; f) □ delivery of government benefits, privileges, and services; g) □ for law enforcement and intelligence purposes; h) □ aging systems with technological limitations combined with funding limitations render impracticable system modifications or replacements to add privacy risk reduction tools (partial/truncated/redacted or masked SSNs); and i) □ as a unique identifier for identity verification purposes.
+3. □ Full SSNs are maintained in the system or by the project and the following controls are put in place to reduce the risk that the SSN will be seen or used by someone who does not have a need to use the SSN in order to perform their official duties (check ALL that apply): a) □ The entire SSN data field is capable of suppression (i.e., being turned off) and the data field is suppressed when the SSN is not required for particular system users to perform their official duties.

-- b) □ Within the system, an alternative number (e.g., an Employee ID) is displayed to all system users who do not require the SSN to perform their official duties.
+b) ☐ Within the system, an alternative number (e.g., an Employee ID) is displayed to all system users who do not require the SSN to perform their official duties.
 The SSN is only linked to the alternative number within the system and when reporting outside the system (to an agency that requires the full SSN).
-The SSN is not visible to system users (other than administrators).

-- d) □ Full or truncated SSNs are only downloaded to spreadsheets or other documents for sharing within the Bureau or agency when disclosed to staff whose official duties require access to the full or truncated SSNs for the particular individuals to whom they pertain.
-No SSNs (full or truncated) are included in spreadsheets or documents unless required by each recipient to whom it is disclosed in order to perform their official duties (e.g., all recipients have a need to see the SSN for each employee in the spreadsheet).
+The SSN is not visible to system users (other than administrators). c) ☐ The SSN is truncated (i.e., shortened to the last 4 digits of the SSN) when displayed to all system users for whom the last four digits (but not the full) SSN are necessary to perform their official duties. d) ☐ Full or truncated SSNs are only downloaded to spreadsheets or other documents for sharing within the Bureau or agency when disclosed to staff whose official duties require access to the full or truncated SSNs for the particular individuals to whom they pertain.
+No SSNs (full or truncated) are included in spreadsheets or documents unless required by each recipient to whom it is disclosed in order to perform their official duties (e.g., all recipients have a need to see the SSN for each employee in the spreadsheet). e) □ Other ctio 3(d) Denial of rights, benefits, or privileges for refusing to disclose Social Security 1. $\boxtimes$ Not Applicable, No SSNs are maintained in the system or by the project.
+2. Full SSNs are collected, but no individual will be denied any right, benefit, or privilege ovided by law if the individual refuses to disclose their SSN for use in the system or project 3. law Full SSNs are collected, and the individual will be denied the benefit, or privilege provided by if they refuse to disclose their SSN.
+Denial of this right, benefit or privilege does not violate law because: $\square$ SSN disclosure is required by federal statute or executive order; OR ☐ The SSN is disclosed to a federal, state, or local agency that maintains a system of records that was in existence and operating before January 1, 1975, and disclosure was required under statute or regulation adopted prior to such date to verify the identity of an individual.

-e) $\Box$ Other:

-Section 3.3(d) Denial of rights, benefits, or privileges for refusing to disclose Social Security Number

-- 1. $\Box$ Not Applicable, No SSNs are maintained in the system or by the project. - 2. □ Full SSNs are collected, but no individual will be denied any right, benefit, or privilege provided by law if the individual refuses to disclose their SSN for use in the system or project - 3. 🖾 Full SSNs are collected, and the individual will be denied the benefit, or privilege provided by law if they refuse to disclose their SSN.
-Denial of this right, benefit or privilege does not violate the law because:

-$\boxtimes$ SSN disclosure is required by Federal statute or Executive Order;

-OR

-□ The SSN is disclosed to a Federal, state, or local agency that maintains a system of records that was in existence and operating before January 1, 1975, and disclosure was required under statute or regulation adopted prior to such date to verify the identity of an individual.